Netbeheer-Nederland/presentations/README.md

-# NBNL Models &emdash; Presentations
+# NBNL Models &mdash; Presentations

 Here you find presentations about the information models created and maintained by Netbeheer Nederland.